Krapanuk/MailingAI/README.md

 Send a mail from your personal mail-account to a new AI-Response-GoogleMail Account receiving an AI-generated response-mail.

 ## Server-Sided: ChatGPT (API-Key needed)
-Just put the mailRespondServer.php and credentials.php on your WebServer and add the Google Apps Script googleAppsScript.js to a new Google-Account you'd like to use for generating AI mail responses.
+Just put the mailResponseServer.php and credentials.php on your WebServer and add the Google Apps Script googleAppsScript.js to a new Google-Account you'd like to use for generating AI mail responses.
 Having added a Trigger (Trigger > Add new Trigger) running your Google Apps Script, every minute works best for me, you only need make some small changes fitting the files for your purposes. send a mail to the Google-Account, waiting 1 min. having the trigger executed.

 ### credentials.php